morvenn/Techcom/how to work with github.md

 # But... what exactly a repository is and how to work with it?

-Let me show you it to you as ASCII art:
+Let me show it to you as ASCII art:

 ```
      Repository: